Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Dimerized quasiperiodic dipolar chain

 After a typical second quantization scheme \cite{Downing2017_Topological}, the Hamiltonian of a dimerized quasiperiodic chain of such dipolar emitters reads

-where the rotating wave approximation has been applied, the Coulomb gauge considered and only the quasistatic part of the Coulomb interaction retained.
-Here the bosonic ladder operators $a_m^\dagger$ ($b_m^\dagger$) and $a_m$ ($b_m$) respectively create and annihilate a dipolar excitation in the dimer $m \in [1,\mathcal{N}]$ and sublattice $A$ ($B$).
+where the rotating wave approximation has been applied, the Coulomb gauge considered, and only the quasistatic part of the Coulomb interaction retained.
+We specifically choose longitudinally polarized dipoles in order to minimize the retardation effects of the Coulomb interaction, so that we can only consider its quasistatic part \cite{Allard2021}.
+In Eq.~\eqref{eq:H}, the bosonic ladder operators $a_m^\dagger$ ($b_m^\dagger$) and $a_m$ ($b_m$) respectively create and annihilate a dipolar excitation in the dimer $m \in [1,\mathcal{N}]$ and sublattice $A$ ($B$).
 The quasistatic dipolar coupling strength between the emitters in the Hamiltonian \eqref{eq:H} reads

 It decays with the inverse cube of the distance $r^{s,s^\prime}_{m,m^\prime}$ between two emitters in dimers $m$ and $m^\prime$ which are, respectively, in the sublattices $s$ and $s^\prime$.
-One notes the $-2$ prefactor stemming from the longitudinal polarization of the emitters.
-We specifically choose longitudinally polarized dipoles in order to minimize the retardation effects of the Coulomb interaction, so that we can only consider its quasistatic part \cite{Allard2021}.
+A detailed derivation of Eq.~\eqref{eq:H} is provided in Appendix~\ref{sec:app:Second quantized Hamiltonian}.

 Importantly, the quasiperiodicity in our model stems from the emitter positions, so that it enters in the coupling strength \eqref{eq:Omega} through the distances

 Here the intradimer spacing between an emitter $m$ on the sublattice $A$ and its neighbor to the right (see Fig.~\ref{fig:sketch}) reads